neacsum/cpm/README.md

 ## 4. Usage ##
 ````
-cpm [options] [project]
+cpm [options] [package]
 ````
 or
 ````
 cpm version
 ````

-If `project` is not specified, it is assumed to be in the current directory.
+If `package` is not specified, it is assumed to be in the current directory.

 Valid options are:
   - `-b <branch_name>` switches to a specific branch